Sensorycc/YUXI-Mixed-Reality-Hardware-Toolkit/README.md

 <img src="https://github.com/Sensorycc/YUXI-Mixed-Reality-Hardware-Toolkit/blob/master/Assets/Screenshots/YUXI_SenseHat.gif" width="900">

 ## Example 3: SenseHat Letters
+This example require connecting a SenseHat shield to the Raspberry Pi.
+The Python side of this example can listen for letters sent to it and display them on the LED matrix.
+Joystick directional presses are published from the board.
+On the Unity side letters can be sent to animate as a set of voxels, floating off into space.
+When routed together letter sent are shown on the LED matrix and then transfer to the augmented voxel space.

+Additional In-Progress Tutorials:

 * [Controlling a Power Relay from Mixed Reality](https://github.com/Sensorycc/Mixed-Reality-Hardware-Toolkit/wiki/Powering-any-device-on-and-off-using-Raspberry-Pi,-SpaceBrew-and-Mixed-Reality)
 * [Connecting a Motorized Slide Pot to Spacebrew and Unity](https://github.com/Sensorycc/Mixed-Reality-Hardware-Toolkit/wiki/Connecting-a-Motorized-Slide-Pot-to-Spacebrew-and-Unity)